homebridge/homebridge-raspbian-image/README.md

 This image also provides config command called `homebridge-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.

+The image has the Homebridge service installed using the [standard configuration](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Raspbian) as documented on the Homebridge wiki.

 ## Download

 Downloading the *Homebridge Raspberry Pi Image* is completely free (no sign up required).